driesie/i-serve-you/README.md

 When the server is started, one or more matcher functions can be passed in.
 This will allow you to specify specific responses to a given type of request

-See [a relative link](examples/matchers/example.go) for an example of how to bootstrap such server.
+See [example](examples/matchers/example.go) of how to bootstrap such server.

 A matcher can be as simple or complicated as required, for example: